We the

 6.

-the establishment of the new federal system and ensure a smooth transition of
+time for the appointment of Council members and a smooth transition of powers,

 a.